 Mr Lee was appointed as a Non-Executive Director on 29 January 2010, Non-Executive Deputy Chairman on 14 December 2012, and Chairman on 18 February 2014.
 Mr Lee graduated with Honours from the University of Sydney Law School.
-Mr Lee is the Chief Executive and an Executive Director of Allied Group Limited and Allied Properties (H.K.)
-Limited both of which are listed on the Hong Kong Stock Exchange.
+Mr Lee is the Chief Executive and an Executive Director of Allied Group Limited which is listed on the Hong Kong Stock Exchange.
 He is also the Chairman and a Non-Executive Director of Tian An China Investments Company Limited, and a Non-Executive Director of APAC Resources Limited, one of Mount Gibson's substantial shareholders.
 Mr Lee was previously the Chairman and a Non-Executive Director of Asiasec Properties Limited.
 Mr Lee has not served as a director of any other ASX or Hong Kong listed companies during the past three years.